JanssenProject/jans/Server/integrations/uaf/Readme.md

 ## Typical UAF architecture

-THe following diagram provides an overview of the UAF infrastructure, which contains (1) components that resides on the user’s device, and (2) server side components that connect to a UAF server.
+The following diagram provides an overview of the UAF infrastructure, which contains (1) components that resides on the user’s device, and (2) server side components that connect to a UAF server.
 The typical gateway between these two parts is a mobile browser with a UAF plugin.
 The RP should provide proxy capabilities to deliver messages from the mobile browser plugin to the UAF server.

 ![Typical UAF design](./img/typical_uaf_architecture.png)